Annual Prairie Schooner writing prizes announced

 University of Nebraska–Lincoln

-Prairie Schooner, the quarterly literary magazine published at the University of Nebraska-Lincoln, has announced the winners of 18 writing prizes for work published in 2009.
-The total prize money awarded was $8,500, with the highest individual prize worth $1,500.
+Prairie Schooner, the quarterly literary magazine published at the University of Nebraska-Lincoln, has announced the winners of 18 writing prizes for work published in 2010.
+The total prize money awarded was $8,500, with the highest individual prize of $1,500.

-The Jane Geske Award ($250) was awarded to Stephen Dunn of Frostburg, Md., for five poems from the spring issue.
-Dunn is the author of 15 collections of poetry, including "What Goes On: Selected and New Poems, 1995-2009."
-His book, "Different Hours," won the Pulitzer Prize in 2001.
+The Jane Geske Award ($250) is awarded to Greg Alan Brownderville for three poems from the summer issue.
+The native of Pumpkin Bend, Ark., teaches creative writing at Lincoln University in Jefferson City, Mo.
+His poems have appeared most recently in Oxford American, Measure, and First Things.
 The Jane Geske Award is given by Norman Geske in honor of his wife, a lifelong supporter of Nebraska's literary arts.

 There were 10 winners of the Glenna Luschei Prairie Schooner Awards of $250 each.
 These awards are made possible through the generosity of Glenna Luschei.

-* Susan Aizenberg of Omaha for three poems in the fall issue
+- Mihaela Moscaliuc of Ocean, N.J., for her four poems in the fall issue

-* Joy Ladin of Amherst, Mass., for her essay, "The God Thing," in the winter issue
+- Alice Hoffman of Cambridge, Mass., for her story, "The Bear's House," in the summer issue

-* Aimee Nezhukumatathil of Freedonia, N.Y., for two poems in the winter issue
+- Mark Sullivan of New York, N.Y., for his five poems in the winter issue

 Prairie Schooner is available at chain and independent bookstores throughout the country.
 Subscriptions or individual copies may be ordered by calling (800) 715-2387.
 More information about the magazine is available at http://prairieschooner.unl.edu.
 Prairie Schooner is published with support from the UNL English Department and its creative writing program, the University of Nebraska Press, and the Glenna Luschei Endowed Editorship and Fund for Excellence at Prairie Schooner at the University of Nebraska Foundation.